taoliujun/action-unique-comment/README.md

-# Unique comment Github Action
+# taoliujun/action-unique-comment

-This unique comment Action creates or updates a unique comment in the issue.
+This unique comment Action creates or updates a unique comment in the same issue.

 > **pull request** is also a specific issue.